chillblox/jdk14-log/README.md

 * uses String.format() instead of the default message formatter
 * provides logging callbacks so that you can use StringBuilder, '+' operator, ...
-* parameterization logging statements in presence of an exception/throwable
+* parameterization of logging statements in presence of an exception/throwable

 # Example code